Cog-Creators/Red-DiscordBot/docs/red_core_data_statement.rst

 The command ``[p]mydata forgetme`` provides a way for users to remove large portions of their own data from the bot.
-This command will not remove operational data, such as a record that your discord account was the target of a moderation action.
+This command will not remove operational data, such as a record that your Discord account was the target of a moderation action.

 3rd party extensions to Red are able to delete data when this command is used as well, but this is something each extension must implement.
+If a loaded extension does not implmenent this, the user will be informed.

 Additional Notes for Bot Owners and Hosts
 *****************************************